happygears/netspyglass-grafana/README.md

     them (rrd, graphite, InfluxDb, hbase)
   -

-## Templated dashboards support

-Device name, component name or any tag defined in NetSpyGlass can be used as template variable.
-For example, this can be used to build an interactive dashboard that can display information for a device you choose.
-Dashboard makes special query to NetSpyGlass server to receive list of devices.
-Once you choose the device, all panels in the dashboard switch to show data collected from this device.
-Component names or tags can be used in a similar way to build interactive dashboards.

 ## Installation

 1. clone this git repository
 2. run script `./tools/maketar.sh`.
-This script produces archive `netspyglass-datasource.tar`
+This script produces archive `netspyglass-datasource-v2.tar`
 3. Copy this archive to the server where Grafana runs and unpack it in the directory `/var/lib/grafana/plugins/`, then restart the server with command `sudo service grafana-server restart`.